-As from 1 January 2019, Italian VAT rules introduced mandatory e-invoicing for private businesses, in relation to B2B and B2C sales of goods/provisions of services, performed between subjects resident in Italy or having a permanent establishment therein (with some minor exemption).
+As from 1 January 2019, Italian VAT rules introduced mandatory e-invoicing for private businesses, in relation to B2B and B2C sales of goods/provisions of services, performed between subjects resident in Italy or having a permanent establishment therein (with some minor exemption, e.g. for taxpayers falling within the special regime for small enterprises).

-Accordingly, the company/branch is exempt from the requirement to register the electronic invoices issued in the relevant VAT books.
+Accordingly, the company/ branch is exempt from the requirement to register the electronic invoices issued in the relevant VAT books.